 USFS rules state that all manure is removed from the field after the ride.
 Manure removal services will again be offered by the Midnight Riders 4-H Club from Trout Lake.
 Simply donate to the club and they will clean up your manure for you after the ride.
 Or plan on packing it home with you.

 Certified weed free hay is required on all USFS lands.
 Most feed stores also carry certified weed free hay.
-We may have a limited amount of certified weed free hay available but call ahead to verify.

 No loose dogs – please leash or contain